How to Choose Brand Colors That Reflect Your Business

 • Yellow – Happiness, youth, and adventure.

-You need to research your target customers to ensure you make a good decision when choosing the branding colors.
+You need to research and choose your brand and target customers to ensure you make a good decision when choosing the branding colors.
 You can hire a branding design firm to help you make the correct choices if you need to know which ones to make.

 Photo by Mika Baumeister on Unsplash